tanghui315/speakr-app/docs/getting-started/installation.md

 #### For Custom ASR Endpoint with Speaker Diarization

-If you want speaker diarization to identify who's speaking in your recordings, you'll need to use an ASR webservice endpoint.
-This requires running a separate service, but provides powerful features for meeting transcriptions and multi-speaker recordings:
+If you want speaker diarization to identify who's speaking in your recordings, you'll need to use an ASR webservice endpoint. **This requires running an additional Docker container** (`onerahmet/openai-whisper-asr-webservice`) alongside Speakr, but provides powerful features for meeting transcriptions and multi-speaker recordings.

+> **Important:** Before proceeding with this configuration, you'll need to set up the ASR service container.
+See [Running ASR Service for Speaker Diarization](#running-asr-service-for-speaker-diarization) for complete instructions on deploying both containers together or separately.

+Download the ASR configuration template:

 ```bash
 wget https://raw.githubusercontent.com/murtaza-nasir/speakr/master/config/env.asr.example -O .env